Cosmo-CoDiOS/CoDiOS/DESIGN_NOTES.md

 ### OS

-In terms of the design for CoDiOS, the intention is for a minimal, fast, and efficient RTOS (real-time operating system).
+The design of CoDiOS is a real-time, minimal, and efficient microkernel.

 Primarily, the OS will be written in Rust.
 I anticipate some partial usage of C or Assembly. which must remain safe, efficient, and secure.